thisancog/cookie-consent.js/README.md

 The HTML class of script tags set to `type="text/plain"` to de/activate when consent changes.

-### Methods
+## Methods

-After the CookieConsent class has been initialised, a few methods can be used, primarily to add or remove functions and scripts from the watchlist:
+After the CookieConsent class has been instantiated, a few methods can be used, primarily to add or remove functions and scripts from the watchlist:

 **checkCookieConsent** (no parameters):